Apprenticeship

 University apprentices have dual status as both students and employees.
 They perform two roles simultaneously, alternating between periods of study at the university and work at the company, with the duration of each period ranging from a few days to several weeks, depending on the educational requirements of the program and the company’s needs.

-His work placements are approved by the teaching staff to ensure they are relevant to the program.
-This allows him to directly apply the theoretical concepts learned in class to real-world situations he encounters on the job.
+His workplace assignments are approved by the teaching staff to ensure that they are relevant to the course.
+This allows him to directly apply the theoretical concepts covered in class to real-world situations he encounters on the job.

 An apprentice is an employee of the company with which they have an apprenticeship contract.
 They are covered by labor laws applicable to employees and receive a minimum wage, calculated based on their age and length of service.
-Years spent as an apprentice count as full years toward retirement.
+Years spent in an apprenticeship count as full years toward retirement.

 The student apprentice is exempt from: